Piraty/bubblejail/README.md

 	--need-env-vars      see BUBBLEJAIL_ENV_WHITELIST below

+	--share-all          Instead of creating all available namespaces, only create the mount namespace
+	--share-ipc          Share the ipc namespace
-	--need-netns         Retain the network namespace
+	--share-net          Share the network namespace

 ENVIRONMENT
   bubblejail respects the following environment variables